Radeon Sky 500 vs GeForce GT 425M

 The Radeon Sky 500 is our recommended choice as it beats the GeForce GT 425M in performance tests.

-Be aware that GeForce GT 425M is a notebook card while Radeon Sky 500 is a desktop one.
+Be aware that GeForce GT 425M is a notebook graphics card while Radeon Sky 500 is a workstation one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.